 At one time, Sticky Campaigns was a very useful feature, but is more often unnecessary since the addition of Automation.

 In the past Sticky Campaign was recommended to keep tracking information for a List together.
-A typical use was in the delivery and tracking of recurring Welcome messages for new subscribers.
-With the Sticky Campaigns option enabled, new subscribers were sent a personalized welcome message, encouraging them to sign up for other lists, shop your site, or use a coupon, and the results were tracked over time.
+A typical use was in the delivery and tracking of recurring Welcome messages for new contacts.
+With the Sticky Campaigns option enabled, new contacts were sent a personalized welcome message, encouraging them to sign up for other lists, shop your site, or use a coupon, and the results were tracked over time.
 However, Automation makes it easier to launch and track Welcome messages and follow up campaigns.